particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 The [MCP23008](https://github.com/rickkas7/MCP23008-RK) is an 8-port GPIO expander that connects to I2C and works well with Gen 3 devices.
 You can connect up to 8 of them to a single I2C interface. the [MCP23017](https://github.com/rickkas7/MCP23017-RK) has 16-ports, and you can also connect 8 of them, for a total of 128 GPIO ports.

-The application note [AN013 Tracker GPIO](/hardware/tracker/projects/tracker-gpio/) shows how you can add additional GPIO to your Tracker One using the external M8 connector, however the same technique can also be used with the M SoM.
+The application note [AN013 Tracker GPIO](/hardware/tracker/projects/tracker-gpio/) shows how you can add additional GPIO to your Tracker One using the external M8 connector, however the same technique can also be used with the M-SoM.
 It includes both 3.3V and 5V design options.

 ### 5V tolerance

-The other difference in the GPIO between Gen 2 and the M SoM is with 5V tolerance.
+The other difference in the GPIO between Gen 2 and the M-SoM is with 5V tolerance.
 While both devices are 3.3V devices and only will drive 3.3V, the I/O pins on Gen 2 devices (with the exception of A3 and A6) are 5V tolerant.
 This allows a Gen 2 device to connect to some 5V peripherals directly.

 **You must not connect 5V peripherals to a Gen 3 or Gen 4 device.** This includes GPIO, ports (serial, I2C, SPI), and ADC.